Relying on regularity

-For almost 80 years, BEUMER has been developing tailor-made system solutions in conveying technology for the stone and quarry industry, power plant industry, mining (ores and coal) as well as the logistics industry (harbours and transshipment terminals).
-Furthermore, the specialists have comprehensive expertise in engineering of blending beds and stockpiles.
+For almost 80 years, BEUMER has been developing tailor-made system solutions in conveying technology for the stone and quarry industry (Fig. 2), power plant industry, mining (ores and coal) as well as the logistics industry (harbours and transshipment terminals).
 Through structural analysis of the associated storage depots and calculation of dimensions, BEUMER is able to provide a design.
-The blending beds are customized according to their requirements.
+The blending beds are customised according to their requirements.
 BEUMER proposes either longitudinal or circular stockpile designs.
 The recommended design shape results from the spatial conditions and the amount of the material to be stored.
-Depending on the field of application, BEUMER designed blending beds can be used at extreme ambient temperatures, for very high entry conveying capacities, as well as for the highest degree of homogenization required.
+Depending on the field of application, BEUMER designed blending beds can be used at extreme ambient temperatures, for very high entry conveying capacities, as well as for the highest degree of homogenisation required.
 Additionally, BEUMER provides material-specific detailed solutions with robust and low-wear equipment.
 The environmental impacts are also very low as minimal noise and dust occurs during operation.
 Blending beds can be set up both outdoors and indoors.

 Compiled and extracted in layers